derjust/BigData/README.md

 ## Reading the weather data

 Reading the weather data is simple - Google provides the data set as part of their [sample data](https://bigquery.cloud.google.com/table/publicdata:samples.gsod).
-Use the SQL console to verify that queries return the intendet result.
+Use the SQL console to verify that queries return the intended result.
 Go there and test this query:

 ```sql
 SELECT wban_number, station_number, year, month, day, mean_temp, min_temperature, max_temperature